MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 # PlayReady Header Specification

 ## 1. Introduction
-This specification applies to any end product created with the PlayReady Server Software Development Kit, PlayReady Device Porting Kit, PlayReady iOS SDK, PlayReady Android SDK, Microsoft® Silverlight™, and Microsoft device platform (Windows, Windows Phone, Xbox).
+This specification applies to any end product created with the PlayReady Server SDK, PlayReady Device Porting Kit, Windows, Xbox, Windows Phone, and Silverlight.

 ### 1.1.
 Change History